circleci/circleci-docs/jekyll/_cci2/workflows.md

 ## Scheduling a Workflow

+Workflows that are resource-intensive or that generate reports may be run on a schedule rather than on every commit.
+This is configured by adding a scheduled trigger to the configuration of the workflow.

-Workflows may be configured to run on a set schedule by using the `triggers:` key with the `type: scheduled` key.
+Configure a workflow to run on a set schedule by using the `triggers:` key with the `type: scheduled` key.
 The `triggers` key is **only** added under your `workflow` key.
 This feature enables you to configure a workflow with `type: scheduled` at a specific `frequency` by using `cron` syntax to represent Coordinated Universal Time (UTC/GMT).
 Jobs run on the specified branches within the hour defined in the `frequency` key (frequency is not guaranteed below the 30 minute increment).

-The following example shows a `commit` workflow that runs the `test` and `deploy` jobs for every commit to the repo followed by a `nightly` workflow triggered at 12:00am UTC every day of every month of every year that runs the `coverage` job on the master and beta branches:
+In the example below, the nightly workflow is configured with a `frequency` of every day at 12:00am UTC.
+The `frequency` is specified using POSIX `crontab` syntax, see the [crontab man page](http://pubs.opengroup.org/onlinepubs/7908799/xcu/crontab.html) for `cron` syntax basics.
+The workflow will be run on the `master` and `beta` branches.
+The `commit` workflow has no scheduled trigger configured, so it will run on the push of every commit.

 ```
 workflows: